ytsaurus/ytsaurus/yt/docs/en/_includes/admin-guide/components.md

 `Exec Nodes` are directly involved in executing jobs on the cluster's computing resources.
 They send heartbeats to the scheduler, informing it about the initiated/completed jobs and the available resources.`` In response, `Exec Nodes` receive requests from the scheduler to initiate new jobs. `Exec Nodes` are responsible for preparing the job environment, launching containers to isolate processes, managing the lifecycle of user processes, and much more.

 To function, `Exec Nodes` require access to the disk.
 First, this is necessary to create directories for initiating user processes and loading files that the user specified in the operation.
-Second, the disk contains a `Chunk Cache`, or an artifact cache that stores the files that were loaded to a job for reuse in different jobs as part of one or multiple operations.
+Second, the disk contains a `Chunk Cache` and `Image Cache` - caches for artifacts and container images.
+Caches store the files that were loaded to a job for reuse in different jobs as part of one or multiple operations.
 Such disks don't have to be reliable: unlike masters or `Data Nodes`, an `Exec Node` losing its state results in a loss of progress only for the jobs that were executed on that node.

 ## Tablet Nodes